-The Department of Public Works is a diverse group of functionally and operationally specialized professionals which is comprised of five Divisions:
+The Department of Public Works is a diverse group of functionally and operationally specialized professionals which is comprised of six Divisions:

 We are open, honest, and respectful in our work and communication.
 We build trust by transparently publishing data and analytics on our finances, the condition of our infrastructure, and our progress toward our strategic objectives.